AgriSafe Learning

 AgriSafe Network

-Knesha currently serves as the Public Health Program Director with AgriSafe Network, a nonprofit organization that addresses occupational health issues within the agricultural community.
-With over twelve years of public health experience in maternal child health, health disparities, and health education.
-Knesha is passionate about serving vulnerable populations and ensuring health access and equity.
-Knesha obtained her Bachelor of Science in Biological Sciences (2002) with a minor in Chemistry and a Master’s of Public Health (2006) with an emphasis in Health Promotion from Northern Illinois University.
-In June 2016, she obtained a certificate in Agricultural Medicine which focused on rural occupational health and environmental health and safety.
-Knesha is a member of the American Public Health Association and the Louisiana Public Health Association where she serves in leadership.
+Mrs. Knesha Rose-Davison serves as the Public Health and Equity Director for AgriSafe Network.
+She has over 17 years of public health experience in maternal and child health, community health, health disparities, and advocacy.
+In May 2016, she joined AgriSafe Network as their health communications director, quickly growing into their public health programs director, where she managed employer-employee safety training for youth working in agriculture, opioid safety for health providers and agricultural workers, and women’s health topics.
+Knesha obtained her Bachelor of Science in Biological Sciences (2002) and a Master of Public Health (2006) from Northern Illinois University.
+In June 2016, she obtained a certificate in Agricultural Medicine focused on rural occupational health, environmental health, and safety.
+She is a member of the American Public Health Association and the Louisiana Public Health Association, where she serves in leadership.
+Knesha is passionate about serving vulnerable populations and ensuring health access and equity, and she aligns all her work with these causes.

 Key: